Best Practices for Your Compute Instance

 If you do not want to share SSH keys, you can create additional SSH-enabled users.

-If you created your instance using an Oracle-provided Windows image, you can access your instance using a Remote Desktop client as the
+If you created your instance using a Windows platform image, you can access your instance using a Remote Desktop client as the

 opc user.
 After logging in, you can add users on your instance.

 Oracle Cloud Infrastructure offers a fully managed, secure, and highly available NTP service that you can use to set the date and time of your Compute and Database instances from within your virtual cloud network (VCN).
-We recommend that you configure your instances to use the Oracle Cloud Infrastructure NTP service.
-For information about how to configure instances to use this service, see Configuring the Oracle Cloud Infrastructure NTP Service for an Instance.
+The NTP service is enabled by default on all of the platform images that are available in Oracle Cloud Infrastructure.
+For information about this service, see Configuring the Oracle Cloud Infrastructure NTP Service for an Instance.

 A fault domain is a grouping of hardware and infrastructure that is distinct from other fault domains in the same availability domain.
 Each availability domain has three fault domains.
 By properly leveraging fault domains you can increase the availability of applications running on Oracle Cloud Infrastructure.
 See Fault Domains for more information.